balintt21/cpp11_thread_utils/README.md

 ## Examples

 ### Example 1
 _Starts a thread that would run forever.
-Waits for the thread to start with the help of a binary_semaphore_t<br/>
-and lets it run for 5 seconds before cancelling it._
+Waits for the thread to start with the help of a binary_semaphore_t and lets it run for 5 seconds before cancelling it._
 ```c++
 thread_utils::binary_semaphore_t thread_started_event;
 thread_utils::Thread thread("thread_0");